There is nothing more important than the hosting company that you want your blog or website to be hosted with it.

 The next comparison table is based on the main options and features that every shared hosting account should have.
-At the same time, you will find the negative points all the three, Bluehost, HostGator and Dreamhost.
+At the same time, you will find the negative points of all the three, Bluehost, HostGator, and Dreamhost.

 Please note that I do not include customer review statistics, for the reason that no one can tell you the truth.
 If you find some reviews, be sure that most of them are not real, and everyone can contact people to say good words about their business.